demystifyfp/demystifyfp/content/fsharp/series/fstweet/persisting-new-user.md

 // ...
 ```

-Now if we run the application using the fake build script, the environment variable `FSTWEET_DB_CONN_STRING` always has a value!
+Now if we run the application using the fake build script, the environment variable `FSTWEET_DB_CONN_STRING` always has value!

 The next step is using this environment variable to get a new data context.